lcark/padding_oracle_attack/README.md

-a library for padding oracle attack concurrently
+A library for padding oracle attack concurrently
 ---

 Payload_model is a abstract class handling all details of padding oracle attack algorithm.